ETHChicago/ethchi-website/README.md

 # Running locally

-Clone the dev branch of this repository, use npm start to start the development server
+Clone the dev branch of this repository, use npm start to start the development server, use npm run storybook to start storybook locally.

 # Contributing